-We make our Artisanal Cacao Paste using Specialty Cacaos from single-farms & coops. from El Salvador, Guatemala, Nicaragua and Costa Rica
+We make ours Artisanal rustic Cacao Paste using Specialty Cacaos from Single-Estates & Cooperatives of El Salvador, Guatemala & Costa Rica

 How do we do it?

-We are vertically integrated and buy cacao at the farms in the case of salvadoreans cacaos and from a selected partner in the case of cacaos from Guatemala, Nicaragua and Costa Rica.
+- We are vertically integrated and buy cocoa directly at the farms in the case of salvadorans cocoas, and from a trusted partner in the case of those cocoas from Guatemala and Costa Rica.

-Once chopped finely, the paste is easy to dissolve in hot water or vegetable milk, and you can whisk it by hand into a frothy drink or use a blender.
-You can add from 15 g to 30 g of cacao.
+Once chopped finely, the paste is easy to dissolve in hot water or vegetable "milk", and you can whisk it by hand into a frothy drink or use a blender.
+You can add from 20 g to 25 g of cocoa.

 Why is Cacao called 'Ceremonial'?

-Mood enhancing substances in cacao make it particularly suitable for personal growth work, meditation and ceremony.
-Cacao is the only food to contain the "bliss" molecule known as Anandamide, an endocannabinoid.
-It also contains other pleasure-related neurotransmitters such as dopamine, serotonin and phenylethylamine (PEA), along with the gentle stimulant Theobromin.
-When we put natural cacao in our body, it makes us feel like we are falling in love; relaxed, mindful, euphoric and energized.
+Mood enhancing substances in cocoa make it particularly suitable for personal creativity and inner work from an holistic perspective.
+It could also be a change in our life-style.
+Whole cocoa contain the "bliss" molecule known as Anandamide, an endocannabinoid.
+It also contains other pleasure-related neurotransmitters such as dopamines, serotonin and phenylethylamine (PEA), along with the gentle stimulant Theobromin.
+When we put natural cacao in our body, it makes us feel like we are falling in love; relaxed, mindful, euphoric, nourished and energized.

 What is a Cacao Ritual / Gathering / Circle?

-Nowadays modern "Cacao circles" are rooted in helping to "rebalance" the energies within us and restore good health.
-They call on the Mesoamerican traditions and use the medicinal qualities cacao to strengthen connection to the self, to others and to the natural world.
-Through the opening of the heart, cacao can help us work through past blocks and traumas and address repressed negative energy.
-Modern cocoa circles combine aspects of personal growth and mindfulness with other traditions and practices, including meditation, prayer, breath work, yoga, song, music and dance.
-You can find offers online, or you can design your own cacao experience!
+Nowadays modern "Cacao circles or ceremonies" are rooted in helping to "rebalance" the energies within us and restore good health and harmony.
+Through the "opening of the heart", cacao can help us work through past blocks and traumas and address repressed negative energy.
+Most of the cocoa circles combine aspects of personal growth and mindfulness with other traditions and practices, including meditation, prayer, breath work, yoga, song, music and dance, and so on.
+You can find offers online, or you can design your own personal experience.

 "Can I use Ceremonial Cacao, without the 'Ceremony'?